The Kentown Wizard Foundation

 Overview

-The Kentown Wizard Foundation was established in 2015 by Kenneth Townsley, founder of Gold Medal Travel Group, who has donated or pledged over £100 million to the foundation.
-Since its inception, the foundation has awarded 90 grants totaling £33,632,457 to 36 grantees (as of August 2025), surpassing £20 million in grant-giving by October 2024.
+The Kentown Wizard Foundation was established in 2015 by Kenneth Townsley, founder of Gold Medal Travel Group, who donated or pledged over £100 million to the foundation before his death on 24 January 2026.
+Since its inception, the foundation has awarded 90 grants, surpassing £20 million in grant-giving by late 2024.
 The foundation's mission is to have “a positive and enduring impact on the lives of children and young adults with life-threatening conditions and serious disabilities.”
 They operate with a flexible yet focused approach, making grants to UK registered charities whose values and objectives align with their own, with an overriding aim to give grants where they will have the greatest impact.
-The foundation employs 4 staff members and is led by CEO Robert Hezel (as of December 2023), with Ian Jones joining in May 2025.
+The foundation is led by Chief Executive Ian Jones (joined May 2025).

 Funding Priorities